Drenso/symfony-oidc/README.md

 That should be all!

+### User identifier

+By default, this bundle uses the `sub` property as user identifier, but any property from the retrieved user data can be used.
+Just configure the `user_identifier_property` with an property path string compatible with the [Symfony Property Accessor](https://symfony.com/doc/current/components/property_access.html) to retrieve the value you need.

+> Note that the object based access method is used to retrieve the properties from the user data.

 ### Remember me

 If you want to enable remember me functionality make sure that you add the `_remember_me=1` query parameter to the route being used to generate the redirect forward (the one that calls `generateAuthorizationRedirect`).